joelhawksley/identity/components/slides.md

 # [fit] MVC

-^ The reality is that the existing Rails view layer
+^ These things make the Rails view layer

 ---

 # [fit] MvC

-^ is a second-class citizen these days.
+^ more of a second-class citizen these days.

 ^ PAUSE

-^ With all these shortcomings, perhaps it isn’t much of a surprise that a new way of building views has taken hold in the Rails community:
+^ Given all of this, I don't think it's much of a surprise that a new way of building views has taken hold in the Rails community:

 ---